 - a.
-Classification of EMT-Intermediate; or
+Advanced EMT; or

 - b.
-Classification of EMT-Paramedic. or
+Paramedic or

 - c.
-Classification of Lieutenant.
+Lieutenant.

 Time worked in any classification not in the bargaining unit or as a part-time employee shall not count toward "Classification Seniority."

 "Bargaining Unit Seniority" (also sometimes referred to as "time in service") shall mean the uninterrupted service time in any classification in the bargaining unit.